Next Start

 What Type of Transmission Fluid Do I Need?

 In general, there are two main types of transmission fluids: automatic transmission fluid and manual transmission fluid.
-There is also synthetic transmission fluid and specialty fluids used and specified in various types of transmissions including CVT and dual clutch models.
+There is also synthetic transmission fluid, as well as specialty fluids used and specified in various types of transmissions including CVT and dual-clutch models.
 In order to keep your car running properly, it’s important to know which kind of transmission you have and what specific fluid it requires.

 Automatic Transmission Fluid